sametersoylu/AutoReloader/README.md

  ## How this works?
 It's quite simple.
 Run the executer.py file.
 There's some CLI args for the executer.py.
 Use "-h" to print help and get CLI args.
 Also it has built in commands.
 Use "help" to print help and get command list.

+# **NOTE**
-# **NOTE**: This requries a running web server.
+This requries a running web server.
 Like apache, Live Server, laravel artisan, etc. I might add a server feature but it's not there yet so you need to use a server for loading your pages.
 I use it with XAMPP's apache setup.
 Quite easy to install and works fine.

  ### Wdym by buggy in Windows?
 Initially I wrote this in Linux.
 And I cleaned and optimized the code for Linux use only.
 Since I decided to publish this I tried to run on Windows and it was meh.
 Did a little bit tinkering and it works *just fine*.
 But it hurt code's readability.
 Didn't refine it yet.
 It's just too much work.
 I might refine and publish another update later, in my spare time.